-Ferry from Dover to Calais in France
+Ferry from Dover to France

 If your planning on taking your car from Dover over to France then you have the choice of two ferry operators and two destinations in France to choose from.

 The well known Dover to Calais Ferry connection is offered by three operators, P&O ferries has operated this route for many years and most recently DFDS Seaways took over from the bankrupt SeaFrance route.
 In addition to Calais you can also take your car from Dover to Dunkirk and this route is operated by DFDS Seaways.

 Although prices and journey times are fairly comparable between the three Dover Calais ferries, the on-board experience is slightly different as the DFDS & my ferry link sails under a French flasg and so has a more French feel on board as opposed to the British P&O. Meanwhile the Dover Dunkirk route takes 30 minutes longer than the Calais crossings, but this route usually works out cheaper.

 Dunkirk (Dunkerque) is approximately 30 miles east of Calais and if you’re final destination is Belgium or anywhere east of Calais then the Dover Dunkirk ferry will get you closer to your destination and can actually make your overall journey quicker and more relaxing.